-Pursuant to the ESA, the use of biodegradable polymers during testing activities, as described under Alternative 1, will have no effect on Atlantic salmon, Nassau grouper, the Central and Southwestern Distinct Population Segment of scalloped hammerhead sharks, designated critical habitat for Atlantic salmon, smalltooth sawfish, and Gulf sturgeon, or proposed critical habitat for Atlantic sturgeon.
-The use of biodegradable polymers during testing activities under Alternative 1 may affect smalltooth sawfish, Atlantic sturgeon, shortnose sturgeon, Gulf sturgeon, and proposed oceanic whitetip sharks and giant manta rays.
-The Navy will consult with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.
+Pursuant to the ESA, the use of biodegradable polymers during testing activities, as described under Alternative 1, would have no effect on Atlantic salmon and would have no effect on designated critical habitat for Atlantic salmon, Atlantic sturgeon, Gulf sturgeon, and smalltooth sawfish.
+The use of biodegradable polymers during testing activities under Alternative 1 may affect Atlantic sturgeon, giant manta rays, Gulf sturgeon, Nassau grouper, oceanic whitetip sharks, the Central and Southwest Distinct Population Segment of scalloped hammerhead sharks, shortnose sturgeon, and smalltooth sawfish.
+The Navy has consulted with the National Marine Fisheries Service, as required by section 7(a)(2) of the ESA in that regard.

-3.6.3.5.3.2 Impacts from Biodegradable Polymer Under Alternative 2
+3.6.3.5.3.2 Impacts from Biodegradable Polymer under Alternative 2

-Impacts from Biodegradable Polymer Under Alternative 2 for Training Activities
+Impacts from Biodegradable Polymer under Alternative 2 for Training Activities

-Biodegradable polymers would not be used during Navy training activities associated with the Proposed Action.
+Biodegradable polymers would not be used during Navy training activities associated with the Proposed Action and therefore will not be analyzed in this section.

-Impacts from Biodegradable Polymer Under Alternative 2 for Testing Activities
+Impacts from Biodegradable Polymer under Alternative 2 for Testing Activities